albertkjoller/QuotesNMovies/index.md

 </table>
 </center>

-At the first glimpse it seems like sentiment scores are comparable to the metrics from IMDb - at least their minimum, maximum and average values take similar scores.
-This is however the only thing that the score has in common.
+At the first glimpse, it seems that sentiment scores are comparable to the metrics from IMDb - at least their minimum, maximum and average values take similar scores.
+This is, however, the only thing that the score has in common.
 It was found that the different ratings <font size="+2"> <b> do not agree </b> </font> on a significant amount of movies.
 Even the combined rating between IMDb users and critics is not comparable with the sentiment.
 The following figure should give an intuition of this:
 {% include scores.html %}

-It was found that critics and users do also not agreee.
-Thus, the using sentiment of quotes could be a valid and relevant additional metric for describing the legacy of movies - mabe IMDb should consider using it as a new feature?
+It is visible that critics and users also disagree.
+Thus, using sentiment of quotes could be a valid and relevant additional metric for describing the legacy of movies - maybe IMDb should consider using it as a new feature?